Wai Yin Chan and Linda "Digger" Barrown Women Build

 Volunteer

-Volunteers are needed to help construct the Jane Hagedorn Women Build home, serve on the Women Build committee, take photographs, and assist staff at our events.
+Volunteers are needed to help construct the Women Build home (construction to begin in Fall 2025), serve on the Women Build committee, take photographs, and assist staff at our events.

 Past Women Build Honorees